Managing backups in Yandex MPP Analytics for PostgreSQL

 -

-In the Date and time of recovery (UTC) setting, specify the time point to which you want to restore the cluster.
-You can enter a value manually or select it from the drop-down calendar.
-The service will select the recovery point closest to that time.
+In the Date and time of recovery (UTC) setting, specify the time point to which you want to revert the cluster's state.
+You can enter a value manually or select one from the drop-down calendar.
+The system will select the restore point closest to that time.

-If you do not change the setting, the cluster state will be copied from a backup.
-Recovery points will not be used.
+If you do not edit this setting, the cluster's state will be restored from the backup.
+No restore points will be used.

 -